-While I don't believe students' ups and downs should be displayed for all to see, certain students require more specfic and frequent feedback than the rest of the school population.
+While I don’t believe students’ ups and downs should be displayed for all to see, certain students require more specfic and frequent feedback than the rest of the school population.
 Classroom Dojo allows the user to edit the look fors and modify them for specific users.
-Once student and teacher agree on the ground rules for improving specific behaviors, they can work together to monitor these by assign points for things done well and areas of improvement.
+Once student and teacher agree on the ground rules for improving specific behaviors, they can work together to monitor these by assigning points for what is done well and areas of improvement.
 A goal of so many points is set to achieve each day.
 Feedback and goal setting are highly motivating.

 Awareness (Teacher and Students Assessing Content)

 I am sure there are other tools out there for this purpose, but Classroom Dojo is free and super easy to use.
 If the class assigned descriptors for the positives and negatives based on an activity, a teacher could use Classroom Dojo as a formative assessment tool.
 For example, the class is studying different forms of life.
 The teacher could post an image of a living thing, say a butterfly, and state, “True or False: This is a mammal.”
 Students respond with a positive (True) or negative (False) point.
 The teacher can quickly scan the desktop, assess who doesn’t understand, and direct students to turn and talk with their neighbor to explain their thinking and clear up confusion.

 Teachers often have student papers saved from previous years.
 A great activity for teaching writing is to assess these papers based on a rubric.
 First, enter both positive and negative criteria for writing into Classroom Dojo.
 Next, pass around or display a piece of writing.
 Then, have students assess it based on the criteria discussed.
 The final score could serve as the overall assessment for that piece.
 This can lead to powerful conversations about the writing’s quality both among students and as a whole class.